-In addition, Driscoll's have invested in a full-time permanent Compliance Officer.
+Driscoll's continues to raise awareness to assist suppliers of berries to improve in this area, acknowledging that some suppliers are significantly less resourced, primarily in the tier 2 category.
+Driscoll's have invested in a full-time permanent Compliance Officer.
 The role of the Compliance Officer includes providing region assistance and support to the Growers and other suppliers of berries to Driscoll's.